hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 not typically submitted to the ordering service.
 As a result, there is no guarantee that the result set for a rich query will be stable between the chaincode execution and commit time.
-You should not use the output of rich queries as inputs to ledger update transactions unless your application can guarantee the result set is stable, or can handle potential changes in subsequent transactions.
+You should not use the output of rich queries as inputs to ledger update transactions unless your application can guarantee that the result set is stable, or can handle potential changes in subsequent transactions.
 For example, if you perform a rich query for all assets owned by Alice and transfer them to Bob, a new asset may be assigned to Alice by another transaction between chaincode execution time and commit time.